-This manual describes all tools in the Wind River Compiler toolkit (formerly known as the Diab Compiler) for the SH family of microprocessors.
+This manual describes all tools in the Wind River Compiler toolkit (formerly known as the Diab Compiler) for the x86 family of microprocessors, including Pentium.
 It includes detailed information about each tool, optimization hints, and guidelines for porting existing code to the compilers and assembler.